 The use of force or restraint should only be used in exceptional circumstances and only to prevent students from hurting themselves or others and damaging property.
 Night security are all holders of the Security Industry Authority (SIA) qualification and have therefore received training in how to use physical restraint safely and appropriately.
-In the event that the night security may need to use physical restraint authorisation from the Principal or SMT is not required.
+If the night security need to use physical restraint, authorisation from the Principal or SMT is not required.
 However, in this instance a detailed account explaining the date, time, who was involved and why restraint was used must be documented in the daily log and emailed to the Principal and Vice Principal (VP) as soon as possible but within 2 hours of the incident.
-This must be logged in-line with the NMS.
+This must be logged in-line with NMS compliance.